RP-12000/pianotilespro/README.md

 Note that although in the same lane, the notes that land on the bottom judgement line does NOT have the same trigger key as the notes that rise to the upper judgement line。

-For the bottom 8 lanes, from left to right, is A,S,D,F,J,K,L,and the semicolon key
+For the baseline 8 lanes, from left to right, is A,S,D,F,J,K,L,and the semicolon key

-For the skyline
+For the skyline 8 lanes, from left to right, is Q,W,E,R,U,I,O,and P

-Also, the keys to trigger hold notes need to be held until the hold note completly disappears.
+Also, the keys to trigger hold notes need to be held until the hold note completely disappears.

 Finally, if notes needs to be tapped at the same time they will have a yellow outline.